bambora-na/dev.na.bambora.com/source/docs/references/batch_payment/index.md

   - 0 – Not a recurring transaction
 - **Dynamic descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
 You can override this default by populating the Dynamic Descriptor field.
 - **Customer code** - The 32-character customer code located in the Payment Profile.
 Do not populate bank account fields in the file when processing against a Payment Profile.
+- **Processor Payment Token** - The 19-character TD Payment token.
+Leave this field blank if the Adjustment ID is populated, or if either Card Number or Customer Code is populated.

 ## Response object